The business proprietor is John Everingham F.T.C.L.

 REPAIRS

 I can still deal with most small troubles, quickly and economically.
 I can replace corks and pads, adjust tuning and clean instruments quickly, often on a "while you wait" basis.
 (New corks require at least a full half day because of the time taken for glue to set.)
 You may be able to fix a malfunctioning key yourself.
-Click here.
+Click spring fix.
 More serious troubles are generally returned to the maker.

 Plumbing fittings that avoid the need to bend tubing are available.
 I can make fully functional replacement bass pipes from 10mm brass tube and copper elbows.
 Old Moeck pipes are 12mm and this is something of a problem as 12mm brass tube is not available from the usual sources.
 However, I have found a source of 12mm copper tube and another for 12mm copper elbows.
 You can see my first one here.